Get A Better Resume

 Try to frame the conversation like this; you are keen to begin contributing to the team and pleased to have been considered.
 But you’d like to finalize a few details before signing the contract.

-African lady and Indian man on black suit orange silk
+African lady and a man in brownish black suit and orange silk tie holding hands

 Know your Worth and Seal the Deal